Swelling after lens replacement. Rehabilitation after cataract removal

 The essence of the operation

 Each operation is a technically complex surgical intervention.
-If we are talking about lens replacement, then the patient will need phacoemulsification, a high-tech sutureless surgery technique in which the lens is placed in the eyeball using a micro-incision, and the cataract is crushed with a laser.
+If we are talking about replacing the lens, then the patient will need to undergo phacoemulsification - a high-tech technique of sutureless surgery, in which the lens is placed in the eyeball using a micro-incision, and the cataract is crushed with a laser.

-Lens replacement is most often required for an elderly person whose vision has become blurry and fuzzy.
-In addition, the patient may develop and progress farsightedness or nearsightedness.
+Lens replacement is most often required by an elderly person whose vision has become blurry and unclear.
+In addition, the patient may develop and progress into farsightedness or nearsightedness.

-There is a certain scheme of actions that doctors adhere to during the operation.
+There is a certain scheme of actions that doctors adhere to when performing an operation.
 It consists of the following steps:

-• Through a self-sealing incision, physicians use a laser to turn the damaged lens into an emulsion.
+• Through a self-sealing incision, doctors use a laser to transform the damaged lens into an emulsion.

-• The remains of the lens are removed by suction.
+• The remaining lens is removed using suction.

-• An elastic artificial lens is placed in the eyeball, which independently straightens on the eye.
+• An elastic artificial lens is placed in the eyeball, which independently expands on the eye.

 • The procedure is performed under local anesthesia in a hospital setting.
-It lasts no longer than an hour, depending on how severely the cataract is started and how densely the lens is clouded.
+It lasts no longer than an hour, depending on how advanced the cataract is and how densely the lens is clouded.

-The operation has many advantages.
+The operation has a large number of advantages.
 Here are some of them:

 • Well tolerated at any age.